DFE-Digital/early-years-foundation-reform/README.md

 On Mac OS, [Docker Desktop / Docker for Mac](https://docs.docker.com/docker-for-mac/install/) will need to be installed first

+Setup a `.env` file to hold environment variables and fill in the missing values (do not commit this file)

+`cp .env.example .env`

 To run the application locally with docker:

 `docker-compose build && docker-compose up`